When Can You Cancel Your Home Insurance Policy?

 How Pro-Rated Refunds Are Calculated

-Insurers divide your total annual premium by 365 to get a daily rate, then multiply that by the number of days remaining in your policy period.
+Insurers divide your total annual premium by 365 to get a daily rate, then multiply that by the number of days remaining in your policy period to calculate the pro-rated refund.

 | Annual Premium | Days Remaining | Estimated Refund |